enketo/enketo/README.md

 # Enketo

 This is the Enketo web forms monorepo.
+Enketo is an open source project that produces web form software for the [ODK ecosystem](https://getodk.org).

 ## Packages